BenniN/CourseworkSEM/use-cases/use-case-3.md

 ### Trigger

-Analyst wants to produce a report on capital cities.
+An analyst wants to produce a report on capital cities.

 ## MAIN SUCCESS SCENARIO

-1. Organization requests report on capital cities.
+1. The company requests information regarding the population of capital cities.
-2. Data scientist lets the system produces a report on capital cities.
+2. A data scientist lets the system produce a report on all of the capital cities.
-3. The report is being forwarded to the organization.
+3. The report is then forwarded to the company.

 ## EXTENSIONS